 Starts a slave node on the host Host.
 Host names need not necessarily be specified as fully qualified names; short names can also be used.
 This is the same condition that applies to names of distributed Erlang nodes.

-The name of the started node will be the same as the node which executes the call, with the exception of the host name part of the node name.
+The name of the started node will be Name@Host.
+If no name is provided, the name will be the same as the node which executes the call (with the exception of the host name part of the node name).